Introducing the Physiological Newborn Jaundice Course

 Why does newborn jaundice matter?

-Newborn Jaundice is the most common reason doctors keep newborns for extended hospital stays.
-The phototherapy treatment requires babies to be separated from their mothers for extended periods of time and interrupts bonding.
+The phototherapy treatment requires babies to be separated from their mothers for extended periods of time and interrupts the crucial newborn bonding and attachment process.

-Newborn jaundice phototherapy treatment is also expensive and comes with known risks (dehydration and adverse skin reactions in the short-term, and DNA damage as well as other possible effects even up to cancer in the long-term).
+Newborn jaundice phototherapy treatment is also expensive and comes with known risks (dehydration and adverse skin reactions in the short-term, and DNA damage as well as other possible effects even up to cancer in the long-term)2.

-Finally, babies who have jaundice are at much higher risk of other adverse outcomes, from the newborn period on up through childhood and possibly even across their whole lifespan.
 Scientists are only just starting to look at jaundice as a risk-factor for neurological disorders and other chronic conditions, and already these populations studies are finding more diverse and long-lasting consequences than previously assumed (and among newborns who had any amount of jaundice, not just severe jaundice).

 Outside of certain very rare, disease-driven conditions, the current model can’t explain why some babies get jaundice but others don’t.

-And although the current paradigm doesn’t have many answers, cutting edge science shows there may be more we could be doing in pregnancy, birth, and the immediate postpartum to improve outcomes for these families.
+Cutting edge science shows there may be more we could be doing in pregnancy, birth, and the immediate postpartum to improve outcomes for these families.

 What will you learn in this Newborn Jaundice Course?

-These protocols are safe, effective, affordable, and families from any walk of life can use them.
 They can also be used alongside the current medical model of treatment.
 However, they can not take the place of the advice of qualified medical professionals, of which I am not.

 This evidence-based paradigm aims to take a middle path between the two extremes of thinking about newborn jaundice.